 Toensing has been a regular contributor to National Geographic magazine for over a decade and recently completed her fifteenth feature story for them.
-She has covered cultures around the world including the last the cave dwelling tribe of Papua New Guinea, the Maori of New Zealand and the Kingdom of Tonga.
+She has covered cultures around the world including the last cave dwelling tribe of Papua New Guinea, the Maori of New Zealand and the Kingdom of Tonga.
 She has also covered issues such as the devastation caused by Hurricane Katrina and Muslim women living in Western culture.
-For the last 3 years she has been documenting Aboriginal Australia which was published in the June, 2013 issue of National Geographic magazine.
+For 4 years she documented Aboriginal Australia which was published in the June, 2013 issue of National Geographic magazine.

 Toensing’s work has been exhibited throughout the world and recognized with numerous awards, included an exhibit at the 2012 Visa Pour L’image, Festival of the Photograph in Perpignan France.
 Her work has also appeared in Smithsonian, The Boston Globe, The Wall Street Journal, Newsweek, Time Magazine, and National Geographic Traveler.
 A photograph she took in the Australian outback was chosen as one of National Geographic magazine’s all time 50 Best Photos.
 Toensing began her professional career in 1994 as a staff photographer at her hometown paper, The Valley News, in New Hampshire.
 She then worked for The New York Times, Washington D.C. bureau covering the White House and Capitol Hill during the Clinton administration.
 In 1998, Toensing left D.C. to receive her Master’s Degree from the School of Visual Communication at Ohio University.

 In addition to her photojournalism work, Toensing is committed to teaching photography to kids and young adults in underserved communities.
-This includes working with the non-profit organization VisionWorkshops on numerous projects including teaching Somali and Sudanese refugees in Maine and Burmese refugees in Baltimore photography.
-Last year she traveled to Islamabad to teach young Pakistanis photojournalism and cover their own communities.
+This includes working with the non-profit organization VisionWorkshops on numerous projects including teaching photography to Somali and Sudanese refugees in Maine, Burmese refugees in Baltimore, young Pakistanis in Islamabad and children and adults in South Sudan and Jordan.